lardemua/atom_documentation/docs/evaluations.md

 These are meant to be two separate datasets, but if you can also use a single dataset by indicating it both as the train and the test dataset.
 In this case, however, you should be aware that the results are being computed with data that was used for training.

+The ATOM evaluation produces results presented in tabular format.
+This table displays the evaluation outcomes for each collection or collection pair, along with detailed error metrics.
+The ATOM evaluation output can be displayed in two distinct formats:

+- Terminal Table: The results are printed directly to the terminal, providing an immediate overview of the evaluation outcomes

+- CSV File: You can save the evaluation results as a CSV file by using the `-sfr` flag when running the evaluations.
+This allows for easy storage and further analysis of the evaluation data.
+These files are saved by default in the subdirectory `results` in the test dataset folder.
+To change this default, use the `-sfrn` flag

 #### Annotation of rgb images